How to Request Public Records in Florida: A Plain-English Walk-Through

 Where to escalate

-Second, the Florida Attorney General runs a free voluntary mediation program for open-government disputes under section 16.60.
+Second, the Florida Attorney General runs a free, voluntary mediation program for open-government disputes under section 16.60.
 It is underused.
 It works.

 Related